Guttural R: French

 The letter R in French was historically pronounced as a trill, as was the case in Latin and as is still the case in Italian and Spanish.
 In Northern France, including Paris, the alveolar trill was gradually replaced with the uvular trill from the end of the 17th century.
 Molière's Le Bourgeois gentilhomme, published in 1670, has a professor describe the sound of //r// as an alveolar trill (Act II, Scene IV).
 It has since evolved, in Paris, to a voiced uvular fricative or approximant /[ʁ]/.

 The alveolar trill was still the common sound of //r// in Southern France and in Quebec at the beginning of the 20th century, having been gradually replaced since then, due to Parisian influence, by the uvular pronunciation.
 The alveolar trill is now mostly associated, even in Southern France and in Quebec, with older speakers and rural settings.
 The alveolar trill is still used in French singing in classical choral and opera.
 It is also used in other French speaking countries as well as on French oversea territories such as French Polynesia due to the influence of the indigenous languages which use the trill.

+Italian

+Guttural realization of //r// is mostly considered a speech defect in Italian (cf. rotacismo), but the so-called r moscia ('limp' or 'lifeless r, an umbrella term for realizations of //r// considered defective), which is sometimes uvular, is quite common in areas of Northwest Italy, i.e. Aosta Valley, Piedmont, Liguria, Lombardy and Emilia-Romagna.

+Occitan

+Originally, most of Occitan varieties pronounced r like in Catalan and Spanish, distinguishing between strong /[r]/ and soft r /[ɾ]/, still pronounced so in Aran Valley, Spain.
+Nowadays, due to French influence, the uvular trill /[ʀ]/ and the voiced uvular fricative or approximant /[ʁ]/ are common in several Occitan dialects (Languedoc, Provence, Auvergne, Alps, Limousin and Gascony).